Jako/SuperBoxFontawesome/README.md

 - Install the latest [Package](https://github.com/Jako/SuperBoxFontawesome/tree/master/_packages) via MODX Package Manager.
 - Switch the SuperBoxSelect system setting `superboxselect.advanced` to `Yes`
 - Create a SuperBoxSelect template variable and change the Package setting in the Input Type to `superboxfontawesome`.
-- Save and reload the template variable and set the Type to `FontAwesome Icons`
+- Save the template variable, reload the manager page and set the Type to `FontAwesome Icons` afterwards.

 ### Author